zoolanders/documentation/02.extensions/zoocart/01.basics/04.settings/_elements/default.md

 | Elements | The list of Elements that would be possible to override by each Variation.
 Not compatible with JS dependent elements, like Image Gallery or Media.|
 | Attributes | The list of Variation attributes composed by a **key** and **value**. |

+>>> It is allowed to add only one Variations element.
+Product attributes should be the different Attribute instances of one element.

 When setting the Element in a position for rendering, the following configuration is available under the **Layout** section:

 | Field       | Description |